wangyendt/wayne_algorithm_lib/README.md

 b. (function) count_file_lines: count the line number of file of arbitary size

+c. (function) leader_speech: generate some random leader_speech

-c. (class) GlobalHotKeys: used for keyboard listening
+d. (class) GlobalHotKeys: used for keyboard listening

-d. (class) GuiOperation: used for gui operations
+e. (class) GuiOperation: used for gui operations

-e. (class) XmlIO: used to read/write xml files
+f. (class) XmlIO: used to read/write xml files

 ### 4. Data Processing
 a. (function) peak_det: detect peak with O(n) time complexity, easy to extend